Wrong Level¶

 Prescribed Fix¶

-- Classify each test as unit / component / integration via describe-before-edit plus the signals above.
+- Classify each test per Classifying test level plus describe-before-edit and the signals above.

 - Split files by level, respecting repo conventions: